sutamatej/masters-thesis/outline.md

 * what are other ways of evaluating the SW quality?
 * what is abstract interpretation?
 * what is a domain and a value? relationship between abstract and concrete value
+* what is usage of lattices in AI? what is abstract operation?
+* what is string analysis used for?
+* how is analysis of strings related to analysis of arrays?
+* how is AI used for string analysis?
+* what is difficult about string analysis?

 ## Solution design

-* what was created, invented, studied, found out, calculated, designed,
-* simplified, inferred, enhanced, tried, etc?
+* what was created, invented, studied, found out, calculated, designed, simplified, inferred, enhanced, tried, etc?
+* what domains have been invented for string analysis?
 *   Prefix string domain

+    * why this domain? (simplicity, file system prefixes)
+    * how does this domain work on lattice?
+    * what operations are supported by this domain?

 *   Suffix string domain

+    * similar to Prefix string domain

 *   String trie domain

+    * what is string trie (prefix tree)?
+    * how is it different from other domains?
+    * what operations are supported by this domain?

 * merge join pictures

 ## Implementation description